 Nurturing an overall spirit of cooperation is more important than agreeing on any one particular issue.
 On the other hand, recurrent arguments between parents make life difficult for children and parents alike.
 When parents fight for their own agenda and neglect creating a peaceful environment, their children might develop bitter feelings and have difficulties later in life with their own intimate relationships.
 Remembering to relate maturely and with a healthy sense of respect for the other parent (even in the face of great differences and even bad feelings) is the challenge for every divorcing parent.
 Fostering such an environment teaches children much about love, life, change, and family relationships.

 The business is the co-parenting of your child.
 In business relationships, there are no emotional attachments or expectations of approval and emotional support.
-Also, you don't need to like the people you do business with, but you do need to put negative feelings aside to conduct that business.
+Also in business, just like after a divorce, you don't need to like the people you do business with, but you do need to put negative feelings aside in order to conduct business.
 Make appointments to talk, provide an agenda, and focus on the business at hand.
 Be polite, observe formal courtesies, and write out clear agreements.
 Relating in a business-like way with a former spouse can feel strange and awkward.
 If you catch yourself behaving in an unprofessional way, end the conversation and continue the discussion at another time.

 Parents who approach co-parenting with these goals in mind are more likely to make healthy decisions for their children.
 Also, parents who acknowledge and effectively deal with their own difficult feelings about the divorce usually have an easier time moving on.